signet-marigold/nixos-config/README.md

 - vpn on wifi passthrough dns has no resolve; temp change resolv.conf to cloudflare/google to fix

     - could be related to custom dns solution on home network

+- new version of openvpn on 24.11 breaks pia flake

+    - seems to be related to pia's poor encryption methods

+    - seen solutions from forums of people downgrading openvpn or adjusting configs to explicitly enable aes-128-cbc

+    - i'm not sure what's breaking right now